gottacatchenall/dissertation/outline.md

 - Data we collect is information produced by a combination of "true" mechanisms + noise.
 - What is an ecological mechanism?
 A mapping between low dimensional latent/parameter space and information space.
 - If a simulation makes data the looks like real data, does it represent the "true" world?
 - Does it matter?
 Newtonian Gravity was "right", until GR was more right.
+There is an epistemic gap that means we can never be certain what the "true" mechanisms are.
 - Mechanisms that are incorrect that produce information that shates statistical properties with empirical data is still useful.
 - Feynman on Models